Lace Sensor: Lace Alumitone

-Invented by Jeff Lace and introduced in 2007, Lace Alumitone pickups feature a new design which is aluminum based, rather than copper.
+Invented by Jeff Lace and introduced in 2007, Lace Alumitone pickups feature a new design which is aluminium based, rather than copper.
 The result is less resistance, higher output coupled to a "current driven design" as opposed to conventional voltage based pickups.

-The water-jet-cut aluminum exoskeleton is then mated to a micro winding using 90% less fine copper wire.
+The water-jet-cut aluminium exoskeleton is then mated to a micro winding using 90% less fine copper wire.
 A low-impedance/high-performance pickup is then created.
 Due to this design, Alumitones can be produced into a variety of shapes and sizes.
 This makes it possible to fit Alumitones into almost any standard pickup or humbucker routing.
 Lace produces Alumitones for guitar, bass, pedal steel, extended range guitars and basses, cigar box guitars, and more.

 Sonically, the pickups produce more bass than traditional single coils, more volume, mids are slightly more than conventional pickups.
 Highs are balanced and articulate.
 Early Alumitone pickups were only available with single conductor wiring, all contemporary models offer twin conductor wiring options.